SE-UUlm/snowballr/wiki/Contributing.md

 ### Routing

-Caddy handles incoming HTTP(S) traffic and route requests based on the configured domain and path.
+Caddy handles incoming HTTP(S) traffic and routes requests based on the configured domain and path.
 Two domains are in use: one for the production deployment ([snowballr.informatik.uni-ulm.de](https://snowballr.informatik.uni-ulm.de/)), which serves the end-user version of the application, and one for the development deployment